 - A system of monitoring communications containing patient health information should be implemented to prevent accidental or malicious breaches.

 In order to minimize security risks with telehealth and HIPAA, you should also only communicate with patients on a secure platform, don’t use Skype, FaceTime or email to communicate patient health information.

 - Make sure that all information, data, photos and videos sent between the provider and patient are encrypted.

 - Make sure that you and the patient are using a secure WiFi network

-Understanding security risks that are associated with telehealth and all HIPAA rules and regulations is vital for healthcare providers that are making the switch to telehealth.
-We offer a HIPAA course where you can learn everything from privacy laws, security risks to safeguards and more in one convenient place online.
+Understanding security risks with telehealth and all HIPAA rules and regulations is vital for healthcare providers that are making the switch to telehealth.
+There are other articles online and we offer a HIPAA course where you can learn everything from privacy laws to security risks with telehealth for free.
 For more information, please don’t hesitate to get in contact with us today.